 In the airport, I have a beer and some fries.
 On the TV in front of me, there’s a hockey game on.
-I watch it the way I might watch the surface of a lake or a harbor.
+I watch it without watching it, my eyes completely unfocused, a mental disconnect between what I’m seeing and what my brain is thinking.
 Just colors and shapes moving in front of you.

 A learning experience, I tell myself, finding the words almost too easily.